sandeep45/club_management_front_end/README.md

+To clone i added `-mistersingh179` as thats the profile i want it to use. git clone git@github.com-mistersingh179:mistersingh179/club_management_front_end.git

-update memeber after checking in as it updates table number on it logging out on doing table assignment
+update member after checking in as it updates table number on it logging out on doing table assignment